balaji0852/MusicWiki/README.md

 # MusicWiki

-Musicwiki is an android app developed over android sdk.
+Musicwiki is an android app.
 Musicwiki is a app where you can read about song albums and their artists.
 It provides wide variety of genres to explore